-Make this 10-minute sardine egg scramble stir-fry!
-The ultimate lazy-day meal that’s saucy, savoury, and so satisfying with rice.
+Make this 10-minute high protein sardine egg scramble stir fry skillet!
+The ultimate lazy-day, pantry hero meal that’s saucy, savoury, and so, SO satisfying with rice.

 This Sardine Scramble Stir Fry is what I make when I’m extra lazy, but still need to make dinner.
 The kind of “I can’t be bothered but I still want something real” meal.
 It’s a spin-off of my sambal sardines, except more accessible for the days I don’t always have sambal ready to go.

 If you’ve already prepped your aromatics (onions, garlic, and chilies), this dish is a breeze to make, everything comes together in one pan in under 10 minutes.
-It’s protein-packed, and honestly a way better choice than reaching for instant noodles (no judgment though, I love those too).
+It’s protein-packed too!
 This sardine egg scramble stir-fry is the ultimate lazy-day hack that still feels comforting, nourishing, and oddly addictive.

 Jump to Recipe